 Howl, from Howl's Moving Castle (the movie, not the book), is becoming a monster in his efforts to combat both sides of the war.
 It's outright stated that only Sophie breaking his contract with Calcifer will prevent this.
 Considering her methods, Suliman might qualify, too.

-Akainu in particular needs to be mentioned.
-His very first appearance is in a 20 year flashback where he destroys a massive ship of innocent refugees because there might, just might have been one of his targets on board.
+Admiral now Fleet Admiral Akainu in particular needs to be mentioned.
+His very first appearance is in a 20-year flashback where he, then a Vice-Admiral, orders the destruction of a massive ship of innocent refugees because there might, just might have been one of his targets on board.
 For God's sake, even Blackbeard has more empathy than this man.

 Not just him, but the World Government as a whole.
 Shortly after Gold Roger was executed, they found out that he had a child with an unknown young woman.
 Their solution? hunt every young mother or soon-to-be-mother they believed to be suspect, and kill them and their children.
 Pretty damn cruel.
 Not to mention it didn't even work anyway: the young woman who actually was pregnant with Roger's child held off on giving birth for 20 months, until the hunt had stopped, leading to her Death by Childbirth.